isomerpages/moe-christchurchsec/_our-school/School Song.md

 <center><em>Praise the Lord, praise the Lord, Let the earth hear His voice!<br>Praise the Lord, praise the Lord, Let the people rejoice!<br>Oh, come to the Father, through Jesus the Son,<br>And give Him the glory, great things He hath done.</em></center>

-Praise the Lord, praise the Lord, Let the earth hear His voice!
-Praise the Lord, praise the Lord, Let the people rejoice!
-Oh, come to the Father, through Jesus the Son,
-And give Him the glory, great things He hath done.
+<center><em>Praise the Lord, praise the Lord, Let the earth hear His voice!<br>Praise the Lord, praise the Lord, Let the people rejoice!<br>Oh, come to the Father, through Jesus the Son,<br>And give Him the glory, great things He hath done.</em></center>